smarcotte4g/GroceryFinder/README.md

-Here’s a clear README.md you can drop alongside redirector.html:

-⸻

 Grocery Single-Tab Redirector

 This is a lightweight web app (redirector.html) that makes it easier to search groceries across Fry’s, Safeway, and Target using a single input box.
 It’s designed to work smoothly on iPad Safari (and other modern browsers) where opening multiple tabs is necessary.